ottermix/security/README.md

 ## Important Videos

-* [Social Engineering / Black Hacker Dangers](https://www.youtube.com/watch?v=bjYhmX_OUQQ) - A video that greatly explains the actual dangers of digital life.
+* [Social Engineering / Black Hacker Dangers](https://www.youtube.com/watch?v=bjYhmX_OUQQ): A video that greatly explains the actual dangers of digital life.
+* [State of the Onion](https://www.youtube.com/watch?v=fOwYgAS4TXE): What is TOR?
+They also address some comments that the media has made about the security of TOR.